 A refurbished office layout can give a fresh, new look to the surroundings, heighten your employees’ spirits, and perhaps even their motivation to work.

-If you are looking to refurbish your office, here are some of the steps that you can expect to take in the process.
+If you are looking to refurbish your office with Commercial Disinfection Treatment, here are some of the steps that you can expect to take in the process.

 Review Your Certificate of Occupancy